DenktMit-eG/de.denktmit.webapp/README.md

-# DenktMit eG - Webapp simple
+# DenktMit eG - Webapp
-This is the default development base for DenktMit eG Webapps in simple configuration, meaning no separate Maven modules for the different layers.
+This is the default development base for DenktMit eG Webapps.
+It is set up as three-tier architecture with a persistence, a business and web layer for server-side HTML, as well as JSON and XML rendering

 ## Local development
 Please not, that any paths used in this documentation are relative to this